w3f/polkadot-wiki/docs/learn/learn-proxies.md

 [`announcementDepositFactor`](../general/chain-state-values.md) is reserved as well.

 !!!info "Staking Migration to Asset Hub"
     **Proxy delegations** are automatically migrated to Asset Hub with proxy types translated appropriately.
 However, **proxy announcements are not migrated** and will be deleted from the Relay Chain.
+Any time-delayed proxy announcements will need to be re-created on Asset Hub.

 ---